joechamberlain1/2022-sweepstake/README.md

 # 2022-sweepstake
 An sweepstake draw

-Change the names to everyone who is involved.
-Within the project folder, open the terminal and run `php football.php`
+Clone the repo and change the names to everyone who is involved.

+Within the project folder, open the terminal and run `php football.php`.

+Profit